-- Policy 10.B.1.
-Mono County shall cooperate with the CDFGCDFW, State Water Resources Control Board, the BLM, the USFS, and the Federal Energy Regulatory Commission, in assessing impacts to streams from existing and proposed hydroelectric power generation, diversion for consumptive use, or other uses. - Action 10.B.1.a.
-Mono County shall develop, as part of its hydrologic database, information on water diversions (see the Water Resources Section of this Element). - Policy 10.B.2.
+Policy 10.B.1.
+Mono County shall cooperate with the CDFW, State Water Resources Control Board, the BLM, the USFS, and the Federal Energy Regulatory Commission, in assessing impacts to streams from existing and proposed hydroelectric power generation, diversion for consumptive use, or other uses.

+Action 10.B.1.a.
+Mono County shall develop, as part of its hydrologic database, information on water diversions (see the Water Resources Section of this Element).

+Policy 10.B.2.
 The County shall consult with those federal and state decision-making bodies having the authority to grant permits for hydroelectric plants.

-Water diversions for hydroelectric power generation shall not be permitted to occur on any stream when credible scientific evidence indicates potential significant impacts to that provides habitat for sensitive, listed or candidate threatened or endangered species; is an important spawning areas stream or other fishery resource values; keyis used extensively as a recreational resources; or viability for hydrologic is used extensively for stream research purposes, unless a statement of overriding considerations is made through the EIR process.
+Water diversions for hydroelectric power generation shall not be permitted to occur on any stream when credible scientific evidence indicates potential significant impacts to habitat for sensitive, listed or candidate threatened or endangered species; important spawning areas or other fishery values; key recreational resources; or viability for hydrologic research purposes, unless a statement of overriding considerations is made through the EIR process.